 The same applies to retirees living in Portugal who receive a pension from an EU country.

-Citizens of the European Union countries, as well as of Iceland, Liechtenstein, Norway and Switzerland may obtain treatment in Portuguese SNS hospitals with an European Health Insurance Card (EHIC) (issued in the country of origin).
+Citizens of the European Union countries, as well as of Iceland, Liechtenstein, Norway, and Switzerland may obtain treatment in Portuguese SNS hospitals with a European Health Insurance Card ("EHIC") (issued in the country of origin).

 Overseas citizens holding Portuguese residency permits must be registered at a Health Centre and must hold a «User's Card» (Cartão de Utente), which may be obtained at the Health Centre by presenting a document showing proof of residence authorisation.